Parser Node

 - Priority, Version, Timestamp, Device, Application, Process ID, Message ID, Structured Data.

-- Message Body Delimiter (Optional): Specify a character that separates the header from the message body (e.g., :).
+MMM d HH:mm:ssfor BSD format,yyyy-MM-dd'T'HH:mm:ss.SSSXXXfor RFC 5424). - Message Body Delimiter (Optional): Specify a character that separates the header from the message body (e.g.,

-- It extracts standard headers into specific fields (e.g.,
+It extracts standard headers into the following fields:

 contentfield.